-62. Defendants' prosecution for DePina's speech protected by art.
-16 of the of the Massachusetts Declaration of Rights, as amended by art.
-77 of the Amendments of the

-Massachusetts Declaration of Rights, as amended by art.
-77 of the Amendments of the prosecution, of DePina's constitutional and common law rights, DePina suffered harm including emotional distress, physical harm, and pecuniary loss entitling DePina to declaratory relief and compensatory damages.
+- 62. Defendants' prosecution for DePina's speech protected by art.
+16 of the Massachusetts Declaration of Rights, as amended by art.
+77 of the Amendments of the Massachusetts Constitution, was content-based and viewpoint-based and is in violation of art.
+16 of the Massachusetts Declaration of Rights, as amended by art.
+77 of the Amendments of the Massachusetts Constitution. - 63.
+As a direct and proximate result of Defendants' violations, through malicious prosecution, of DePina's constitutional and common law rights, DePina suffered harm including emotional distress, physical harm, and pecuniary loss entitling DePina to declaratory relief and compensatory damages.